• Skip to primary navigation

 Tweet

-Needed Ingredients for Crockpot Zuppa Toscana
+Needed Ingredients for Slow Cooker Zuppa Toscana

 Like I said, this is the easiest version you'll find on the internet!
 A lot of Whole30 versions require you to make your own sausage, upping the ingredient list, and thickening it with grain free flours, also upping the ingredient list and time prepping.